YenLegion/RDRFSR2/README.md

-# No longer recommend this solution, look upstream for more recent changes
+# No longer recommend this solution
+# Look upstream for more recent changes

 # FidelityFx Super Resolution 2.0 for Red Dead Redemption 2